 Dimensions: 45x20x54 cm | Weight: 2.26kg | Lenses: 2 | Raincover: Yes | Padded hip belt: No | Tripod storage: Yes | Laptop compartment: 15in | Tablet compartment: Yes

-Though its roll-top design is largely a decision about style rather than functionality, it helps the Covert look like anything but a DSLR backpack.
+Though its roll-top design is largely a decision about style rather than functionality, it helps the Thule Covert DSLR Rolltop look like anything but a camera backpack.
 That's partly because it isn't.
 A DSLR and a couple of lenses are housed in a padded section that in the bottom half of the bag that opens from the side, but that entire section can be removed.
 That means the Covert can be used as a regular backpack when you're not planning to take your DSLR gear out, which is a nice option.
 The upper roll-top section is reserved for sundries and clothes, and there's another section on the front that's good for gadgets, hard drives and documents.

 8. Vanguard Alta SKY 66